About this term

 - How clinicians assess fit and progress

 - An intake visit covers symptoms, prior treatment, and goals.
 PHQ-9 is tracked over the course of treatment.
 A response is generally defined as at least a 50 percent reduction in PHQ-9 score.
-Patients who do not respond after eight to ten sessions are reassessed, and a different approach or addition (often medication) is considered.
+Patients who don't respond after eight to ten sessions are reassessed, and a different approach or addition (often medication) is considered.

 - Treatment implications